-The syndrome was named after Georges Guillain (1876-1961) and Jean Alexandre Barré (1880-1967), French neurologists.
-André Strohl (1887-1977), a French physiologist, worked together with the both neurologists and is third author in the description done in 1916, and for this reason the syndrome is also referred as Guillain-Barré-Strohl syndrome.
+The syndrome was named after Georges Charles Guillain (1876-1961) and Jean Alexandre Barré (1880-1967), French neurologists.
+André Strohl (1887-1977), a French physiologist, worked together with both neurologists and is the third author in the description done in 1916, and for this reason, the syndrome is also referred to as Guillain-Barré-Strohl syndrome.

 - AIDS-related polyradiculopathy

 - arachnoiditis from any cause (e.g. postoperative, or post intrathecal injection)

 - leptomeningeal carcinomatosis and lymphoma

 - acute presentation of CIDP can be similar to GBS

 - difficult to differentiate in the first 6 weeks